Namkoong Min

-He won the Grand Prize (Daesang) at the 2020 SBS Drama Awards for his performance as Baek Seung-soo in the Hot Stove League.
-The next year, he won the Grand Prize at the 2021 MBC Drama Awards for his performance in The Veil.
+He won the Grand Prize (Daesang) at the 2020 SBS Drama Awards for Hot Stove League; the drama also gained Namkoong his third Best Actor nomination at the Baeksang Arts Awards.
+The next year, he received the Grand Prize at the 2021 MBC Drama Awards for The Veil.
+In 2023, he again received the Grand Prize at the 2023 MBC Drama Awards for My Dearest.